mitch-b/course-in-a-box/modules/client/_posts/2000-01-04-setting-up-the-splitapp.markdown

 # Setting up the SplitApp for our Master-Detail Views

-Now that our component and router are both set up, let's reconfigure our index to properly manage loading and unloading our Master-Detail.
+Now that our component and router are both set up, let's reconfigure our index to properly manage loading and unloading our Master-Detail application.

 ## Replace default App view with a SplitApp